samuelematias/Tech-stack/README.md

 ## About this app and the course

 This app was developed on the Udemy Course [The Complete React Native and Redux Course](https://www.udemy.com/the-complete-react-native-and-redux-course/) by [Stephen Grider](https://www.udemy.com/user/sgslo/).<br/>
-In this application is used <b>Redux</b> managing state of flatlist information with the app and is used <b>Animations</b> too when you click in some item list.
+In this application is used <b>Redux</b> managing state of flatlist information with the app and is used <b>Animations</b> too when you click in some list item.

 <br/>